Summer School 2026

 Catering

-Breakfast is included for students staying in Marienthal, alongside two coffee breaks a day and lunch.
-Breakfast and set-menu lunches will be served in Marienthal’s cafeteria.
+Breakfast and dinner are included for students staying in Marienthal, alongside two coffee breaks a day and lunch

 Travel and Transportation